Drop, Cover and Hold is the right action to take in an earthquake. Learn how to Drop, Cover and Hold.

 Hold on until the shaking stops.

-Person doing Sit Cover and Hold with a cane
+Person doing Drop, Cover and Hold outside

 Resources